department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/development/FrontEnd/RemoteConfig.md

 The values set in Firebase are for production only.
 Any overrides we'll use for development or in QA will be stored and overridden in our FE code in `src/utils/remoteConfig.ts`.
 The app will only fetch values from Firebase if it detects that our `ENVIRONMENT === 'Production'`.
 Otherwise it will use the defaults for staging/dev that are set in `remoteConfig.ts`

-Remote Config values are fetched from Firebase only once—when the app is first launched.
+Note: Remote config values are fetched from Firebase only once—when the app is first launched.
 The app does not periodically re-fetch values while running or when resumed from the background.
-To apply updated Remote Config values, users must completely restart the app.
-For this reason, Remote Config should not be relied when real-time immediate configuration changes are necessary.
+To fetch and apply updated remote config values, users must completely restart the app.
+For this reason, remote config should not be relied on when immediate configuration changes are required.

 ## Guidelines